Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 `Challenge!`
 ![Frodo](https://magyartanulas.github.io/public/one_ring.png)

 *Ha van Balrog, miért nincsen Jobbrog?
-(Image by Yukatan, fetched from Wikimedia Commons)*
+(Free image by Yukatan, fetched from Wikimedia Commons)*

 <span class="spoiler">If there is a Balrog/Leftrog, why is there no Rightrog?</span>